Nauru International Airport

-Nauru International Airport (IATA: INU, ICAO: ANYN) is the sole airport in the Republic of Nauru.
-The airport connects to other island nations, served by Nauru's national airline, Nauru Airlines.
+Nauru International Airport (IATA: INU, ICAO: ANYN) is the sole airport in the island nation of Republic of Nauru in the Central Pacific.
+The airport provides service to regional destinations via the national airline, Nauru Airlines.

 History

-The airstrip was built during the World War II Japanese occupation of Nauru using forced labour.
+The original airstrip was built during the World War II Japanese occupation of Nauru using forced labour.
 Operations began in January 1943.
 After the war, it was converted to a civilian airport.

 The airport is located in the Yaren district, just north of many of the government buildings, including the Parliament House, police station, and a secondary school.
-The airport holds the head office of flag carrier, Nauru Airlines.
+The airport holds the head office of the flag carrier, Nauru Airlines.

 Also located at the airport are the Republic of Nauru Civil Aviation Authority, tasked with airport security and operational management; the Directorate of Immigration, tasked with control of incoming and outgoing passengers, and the Nauru Customs Service.

 Airlines and destinations

 Nauru International Airport serves as the main hub of the national carrier, Nauru Airlines.